 DPAA doles out millions of taxpayer dollars annually to corporations who also claim to be “non-profit charities” while these “non-profits” seek out private donations to do the same work they are paid millions by the government to perform.
 The Associated Press reported in June 2019 that just one “non-profit” corporation has received $4.1 million this year alone from DPAA.

 The Chief Rick Stone and Family Charitable Foundation does NOT seek or accept any government funding.

 Many of the “non-profit” corporations supported by DPAA’s mega grants pay their members for activities, including “administrative compensation.”
-One such corporation has now received $12 million.
+One such corporation has now received a total of $12 million.

-The Chief Rick Stone and Family Charitable Foundation has repeatedly offered DPAA copies of our research files, including details and maps with the locations of missing American servicemen and women.
+The Chief Rick Stone and Family Charitable Foundation has repeatedly offered DPAA copies of our research files at no charge, including investigation details and maps with the locations of missing American servicemen and women.

 DPAA refuses to share even basic information from government public records with Foundation researchers and insists that the Foundation must use the legal system to force them to provide any data.